Japanese urban legends: Ghost taxi passengers

-A Japanese urban legend dating back to the Taishō period, that saw a significant resurgence after the 2011 Tōhoku earthquake and tsunami, is a trend of taxi drivers who say that they picked up a passenger, often drenched or cold, who then disappears before reaching their destination, often leaving behind evidence of their presence such as a puddle, a glove, or occasionally a fare.
+A Japanese urban legend dating back to the Taishō period, that saw a significant resurgence after the 2011 Tōhoku earthquake and tsunami, is a trend of taxi drivers who say that they picked up a passenger, often drenched or cold, who then disappears before reaching their destination, often leaving behind evidence of their presence such as a puddle of water, a glove, or occasionally, the fare for the trip.
 Because the passenger typically disappears before reaching the destination, the taxi driver is left to pay the fare themselves; however, those with a strong respect for the dead do not mind paying the fare.
 Ghost passengers are said to often visit homes of loved ones, and many are young people who feel they died too young.
 Sometimes the passengers seem unaware that they are dead.
 Yuka Kudo at Tokyo Gakugei University interviewed over 100 taxi drivers in an effort to study the phenomenon, but many refused to answer.
 Ishinomaki psychiatrist Keizo Hara and others have suggested that the ghost passengers are grief hallucinations or a sign of collective post-traumatic stress disorder.
 Parallels have been drawn between Japanese ghost passengers and Western vanishing hitchhikers.

 Gozu ("Cow Head")

 Gozu (牛頭), also known as "Ox Head", is a Japanese urban legend about a fictional story called "Cow Head".
 Supposedly the "Cow Head" story is so horrifying that people who read or hear it are overcome with fear so great that they tremble violently for days on end until they die.
-The full story was broken up into fragments that when read individually are not lethal, but still bring great pain and suffering upon those who read or listen to their words.
+The full story was broken up into fragments that when read individually are not lethal, but still have the power to terrify and inflict great pain and suffering upon those who read or listen to their words.

-The "Cow Head" story was rumored to be an unpublished piece from sci-fi writer Sakyo Komatsu, but there is no evidence to link the author to the legend.
-A Ukrainian folktale called Cow's Head exists, about a woman who receives good fortune by offering food and shelter to a disembodied cow's head that visits her one night.
+Gozu was sometimes rumored to be an unpublished piece written by the famous science fiction author Sakyo Komatsu, but there is no evidence to link the author to the legend.
+A Ukrainian folktale called "Cow's Head" exists, detailing the story of a woman who receives good fortune by offering food and shelter to a disembodied cow's head that visits her one night.

-Hanako-san of the Toilet (Toire no Hanako-san)
+Hanako-san (Toire no Hanako-san)

 Hanako-san, or Hanako of the Toilet (トイレのはなこさん, Toire no Hanako-san), is a legend about the spirit of a young girl named Hanako who haunts school bathrooms.
 Several variations of the legend exist: in one, Hanako-san is the ghost of a girl who committed suicide during an air raid in World War II; in another, she committed suicide after being bullied by other students.
 Rumors and legends about Hanako-san have achieved notable popularity in Japanese primary schools, where children may challenge classmates to try and summon Hanako-san.